davis-andy/Python/CIS 112 - Advanced Programming, Python/README.md

 \>>>

 ## Assignment 2
 Write a Python program using turtle to draw polygons.
-Name the program as Assignment2_yourname.py.
-Your name consist of first initial of the first name and up to 5 letters of your last name.

 <br />